libktx/ktx/async/README.md

 `ktx-async` was tested on desktop, Android and iOS, and should work on every major platform.
 If you encounter any issues with launching the coroutines, do not hesitate to create an [issue](https://github.com/libktx/ktx/issues).

+> Note that Kotlin coroutines are not supported by the unofficial TeaVM web platform.

 #### Coroutines

 _Please refer to Kotlin coroutines documentation or tutorials if you are having trouble with this section._